25.10.2024–25.04.2025 / Opera

 Opera

-The great opera classic about a love against time and all conventions.
+A love against time and all conventions

 Opera in three Acts